antoinetlc/paper_summaries/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/CycleGAN.md

 * `Loss function`.
 The loss function is made of two main terms : the adversarial losses for the mapping G and F and the cycle consistency losses.

   * `Adversarial losses`.
 The adversarial losses allow the training of the mapping G and F with their corresponding discriminator.
 This way G learns to map images from the domain X to the domain Y and conversely for F. The adversarial loss for the couple (G, D_Y) is given by the equation below.
 The couple (F, D_X) has a similar loss.
+Note that the authors used a least-squares adversarial loss for training.

 ![Adversarial loss](https://github.com/antoinetlc/paper_summaries/blob/master/Papers/Unpaired_Image-to-Image_Translation_using_Cycle-Consistent_Adversarial_Networks_Zhu_et_al_ICCV_2017/Images/adversarial_loss.png)